sachaheath/markdown-cv/index.md

 RHJV (Riparian Habitat Joint Venture).
 2001.
 Version 1.0.
 The riparian bird conservation plan: a strategy for reversing the decline of riparian associated birds in California.
 Version 1.0.
 California Partners in Flight.

-## __Selected Research Grants and Contracts__
+## __Selected Grants and Contracts__

 `2018-2020` Wild Farm Alliance and Natural Resource Conservation Service Conservation Innovation Grant.
 “Key Learnings, Habitat Assessments and Conservation Opportunities for Using Beneficial Birds as Pest Control on Farms.” $64,181

 `2016` Audubon California.
 “Literature and field research design to investigate interactions between birds and almond orchards.” $7,500

-Note: On the following grants or contracts, I was PI or Co-PI while employed by Point Blue Conservation Science (then PRBO Conservation Science).
+*Note: On the following grants or contracts, I was PI or Co-PI while employed by Point Blue Conservation Science (then PRBO Conservation Science)*.

 `2007-2008` Bureau of Land Management.
 “Off Highway Route Restoration Project: Avian Monitoring.” $75,000